Learn how to say “English” and other common words in Spanish, using the award-winning Rosetta Stone app.

 To learn the Spanish alphabet and numbers, it will be important for you to focus on proper Spanish pronunciation.
 You’ll find that some of the letters in the Spanish alphabet have sounds that are familiar, while other Spanish letters may sound quite different.
 For example, the letter j in Spanish is pronounced as an h sound.
 You may already know this if you’re familiar with the pronunciation of Spanish names such as Julio, Jose and Javier.

-Spanish numbers are often more recognized than Spanish letters.
+Spanish numbers are often more recognised than Spanish letters.
 In fact, many people can already count to in Spanish when they begin their journey: uno, dos, tres, cuatro, cinco, seis, siete, ocho, nueve, diez.
 Once you have these numbers down, you can move on to numbers like ciento veintiocho (128).
 You can do this by applying what you already know and then learning a few simple patterns for forming the names of larger numbers.

 Spanish is much more phonetically consistent than English, and Spanish words almost always sound just the way they are spelled.
 You can use this phonetic guideline to comfortably pronounce long, multi-syllable Spanish words that might look overwhelming, but actually are within reach.

 Refining your Spanish pronunciation requires that you receive immediate and accurate feedback on your pronunciation efforts.
 With this feedback you can make the needed corrections to your pronunciation.
-Then you’ll need to practice until you can easily shape the sounds that make up the spoken Spanish language.
+Then you’ll need to practise until you can easily shape the sounds that make up the spoken Spanish language.

 Rosetta Stone helps you get the pronunciation right in a snap with TruAccent.
 Our patented speech engine instantly compares your voice to native and non-native speakers, so you get real-time feedback for the most accurate pronunciation.
 It’s also adjustable, which allows you to fine-tune your accent.
 TruAccent is among the most powerful tools for helping you learn and speak the Spanish language.